legekka/solar-host/README.md

   - llama.cpp (llama-server) for GGUF models
   - HuggingFace AutoModelForCausalLM for text generation
   - HuggingFace AutoModelForSequenceClassification for classification
+  - HuggingFace AutoModel for embeddings (last hidden state with mean pooling)
 - Auto-assign ports starting from 3500
 - Persistent configuration with auto-restart on boot
 - Real-time log streaming via WebSocket